 The Common Uses

 Now, let us go to the uses.
 As mentioned earlier, there are a number of vinegar uses.
 That is not limited to cleaning almost everything around your home.
 When mixed with baking soda, another non-toxic, versatile, and cheap cleaning agent, you can make your home sparkle with no bad odors.

-* You can polish your tools and car chrome with undiluted or full-strength vinegar.
-Simply soak the rusted tools overnight or apply it in full strength to your car chrome.
+You can polish your tools and car chrome with undiluted or full-strength vinegar.
+Simply soak the rusted tools overnight or apply them at full strength to your car chrome.
 You may also help keep your car windows frost-free if you apply a vinegar-water solution and leave it overnight.

-* Keep the bright color of your clothes intact.
-Soak the colored shirts and dresses in full strength vinegar fro 10 minutes prior to washing.
+Keep the bright color of your clothes intact.
+Soak the colored shirts and dresses in full-strength vinegar for 10 minutes prior to washing.
 You may also add up half a cup for every rinse cycle, to make the colors of your clothes look brighter.
 You may also use a cup of distilled vinegar in your rinse water to set the color of your dyed fabric.

-* Clean soap, scum, mildew, and grime from your bathroom fixtures with some vinegar, then wash the down with water.
+Clean soap, scum, mildew, and grime from your bathroom fixtures with some vinegar, then wash them down with water.
 They will not only look neat and clean, they will also smell fresh and appear polished and extra shiny.

 Unusual Uses of Vinegar